 You can watch a webinar and virtual Q&A about the tip sheet at this link.

-Download a PDF of the tip sheet in English: Supporting Distance Learning at Home. ( See below for Arabic, Cantonese, Filipino, Mandarin, Portuguese, Spanish, Urdu, and Vietnamese translations.)
+Download a PDF of the tip sheet in English: Supporting Distance Learning at Home.
+(See below for Arabic, Cantonese, Filipino, Japanese, Mandarin, Portuguese, Spanish, Urdu, and Vietnamese translations.)

 Jelena Obradović also joined GSE Dean Dan Schwartz and Senior Lecturer Denise Pope on a recent episode of School's In, a Stanford Radio show and podcast that airs on SiriusXM, to talk about ways to help young children cope during the pandemic.